The VOTE Teacher Series

 The VOTE Mission is to inspire solutions to our nation’s urgent economic problems by building a culture of respectful listening, passionate advocacy, and intelligent debate.
 Our philosophy is that students should learn multiple perspectives — conservative, liberal, and radical — in a fair, unbiased, accurate way so they can make up their own minds about what they believe.
 In the VOTE Teacher Series, we train educators to help students learn how to hear other points of view with an open mind and practice civil discourse.
 In the process, students find their own voices on the issues.

 The VOTE Teacher Series is a free, two-year, rolling-admission certification program appropriate for middle school through university educators in all subject areas.
 No previous knowledge of economics is required!
 The program is relevant for all disciplines: social and behavioral sciences, arts and humanities, language arts, STEM, business, and more.

-Consisting of four day-long workshops each year, plus a three-day conference, the VOTE Teacher Series covers the 12 VOTE Program issues within two years.
+Consisting of nine day-long issues workshops plus a three-day fundamentals conference, the VOTE Teacher Series covers the thirteen VOTE Program issues within a two-year time frame.
 Graduates of the training receive certification to teach the VOTE Program.
-The workshops and conference cover background on the great economic thinkers of the past, and then trace how their ideas inform today’s debates about Agriculture, Product Safety, Wages & Poverty, Housing, Income Distribution, Market Power, the Environment, Health Care, International Trade, Retirement Security, Economic Stability, and the Federal Budget.
-We also offer training on how to approach a new issue, using Immigration as our example.
+The workshops and conference cover background on the great economic thinkers of the past, and then trace how their ideas inform today’s debates about Agriculture, Product Safety, Livelihood, Housing, Income Distribution, Market Power, the Environment, Health Care, International Trade, Retirement Security, Economic Stability, the Federal Budget, and Immigration.

 Educators come away with: